rdelfin/async-zmq/README.md

 let xpub = async_zmq::xpublish("inproc://example")?.with_context(&context).bind();
 let sub = subscribe("inproc://example")?.with_context(&context).connect()?;
 ```

+Since the use case of this crate is mostly for sending/recieving multipart message.
+So it provides [`Multipart`]
+which is a type alias for `Vec<Message>` when recieving message on type implemented with `Stream`, and [`MultipartIter`]
+which is a generic struct make any queue can turn into iterator and then send via type  implemented with `Sink`.

 To learn more about each socket type usage.
 See [modules](#modules) below.